Garry Kasparov - The Mercurial Chess Titan

 's chess school.
-He qualified for the Soviet Championship at 18.
+He first qualified for the USSR Championship at 15.
 Later he would become the youngest ever World Champion at 22 with victory over Anatoly Karpov

 He was also no stranger to controversy.
 He set up a rival World Championship following a dramatic split from FIDE.
-This fissure in world chess would endure for 13 years before a reunification match between Kramnik and Topalov merged them back together.
+This fissure in world chess would endure for 13 years before a reunification match between Vladimir Kramnik and Veselin Topalov merged them back together.

 He is now retired from top-level professional chess but still participates in simuls, exhibitions and blitz events from time to time.
 You can enter your own articles or annotated games

-Garry Kasparov was born on April 13 1963 in Baku, Azerbaijan.
+Garry Kasparov was born on April 13, 1963 in Baku, Azerbaijan.
 His name was originally Garik Kimovich Weinstein.
 His mother was Armenian and his father was Jewish.
 His parents taught him how to play chess and he became serious about it from a young age.